CFAR and MIRI are running our fifth annual MIRI Summer Fellows Program (MSFP) in the San Francisco Bay Area from August 9 to August 24, 2019.

 Food and lodging are provided free of charge at CFAR's workshop venue in Bodega Bay, California.
 Participants must be able to remain onsite, largely undistracted for the duration of the program (e.g. no major appointments in other cities, no large looming academic or professional deadlines just after the program).

-If you have any questions or comments, please email Colm at the contact address above, or, if you suspect others would also benefit from hearing the answer, post them here.
+If you have any questions or comments, please email Colm at the contact address above, or, if you suspect others would also benefit from reading the answer, post them here.